Jacob Stallings Player Props: Marlins vs. Mets

 Mets Pitching Rankings (2022)

-- The Mets will send Megill (1-0) out for his second start of the season.
+- The Mets will look to Senga (1-0) in his second start of the season.

-- In his most recent time out on Saturday, the righty threw five innings against the Miami Marlins, allowing two earned runs while surrendering six hits.
+- His most recent time out was on Sunday against the Miami Marlins, when the righty went 5 1/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.